Mik1ll/LuaRenamer/README.md

 Additionally, a modified version of [lualinq from xanathar](https://github.com/xanathar/lualinq), licensed under the BSD 3 clause, has been [included](./LuaRenamer/lua/lualinq.lua) for convenience.
 [Original Documentation](./LuaRenamer/lua/LuaLinq.pdf)

-See [defs.lua](./LuaRenamer/lua/defs.lua) for all exposed data definitions/structure available from shoko.
+See [defs.lua](./LuaRenamer/lua/defs.lua) for all exposed data definitions/structure available from Shoko.

 ## [Example Script](./LuaRenamer/lua/example.lua)